cscorley/dissertation/chapters/4_results/3_combo.md

 \ctwo asks what portions of a changeset are most critical for performance of different tasks, specifically for feature location and developer identification.
-As in \cone, our goal is not to find which configuration works best for each system and task, but rather to determine whether a particular text source affects the tasks.
+As in \cone, the goal is not to find which configuration works best for each system and task, but rather to determine whether a particular text source affects the tasks.
 Tables \ref{table:combo-friedman-flt} and
 \ref{table:combo-friedman-dit} show the Friedman test results for FLT and DIT,